jameszah/ESP32-CAM-VideoCam/instruct.md

 <img src="./doc/Screenshot 2022-04-19 131032.jpg">

-## And movie that does not end gracefully will not have an index, so vlc will show this, and it will not play at correct speed or length
+## Any movie that does not end gracefully will not have an index, so vlc will show this, and it will not play at correct speed or length

 <img src="./doc/Screenshot 2022-04-19 132316.jpg">